timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

 Components have their own model, view and controller in both back-end and front-end.
 Next to that they get their own unit-tests, CSS file(s), JavaScript file(s), translations and analytics tracking.

 ## Considerations
 It takes more time before you get to do some actual coding or designing when you work this way.
-I can imagine prople wanting to jump in and kick off.
+I can imagine people wanting to jump in and kick off.
 I suggest using prototypes to validate your ideas and from there define the components.

 Semantics are hard.
 You have to make sure stuff has been named properly otherwise you might have to rework things later on in the project.
 Naming is also difficult across disciplines as they all use different naming conventions.